CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab8.md

 >**Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in gray text.
 Examples of what you'll most likely see in this exercise, but the exact suggestion may vary.

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Install the GitHub Copilot plugin and initiate a new project in the IntelliJ IDEA IDE.
+- Set up a simple Java project and explore copilot suggestions.
+- Retrieving code from comments

 ## Task 1: Install the GitHub Copilot plugin and create a new project in the IntelliJ Idea IDE

 1. Navigate to the desktop and open the **IntelliJ IDEA Community** IDE.